zarmeen92/yelpChallenge2016/index.md

 </div>

 <p style = "clear : both">
-There were 22,25,213 reviews presented in the dataset.However due to computational limitation we have performed our analysis on 11,12,332 reviews.
+There were 22,25,213 reviews presented in the dataset.However due to computational limitation we have performed our analysis on 50% of total reviews.
 Figure 1.1 shows star rating distribution in the subset of review dataset.
 </p>